-The M.A. comprehensive examination will normally be given during the student's third (plan I) or fourth (plan II) semester of graduate study at times specified by the Department.
+The M.A. comprehensive examination will normally be given during the student's fourth semester of graduate study at times specified by the Department.
 The examination will be based on the reading list designed for each concentration.

 DUAL MA PROGRAM